 IMPORTANT NOTE: This project is no longer funded and it is maintained in the free time of its coordinators.
 The database is currently being used by many projects and has received an increasing number of new requests, a number well above what the coordinators can manage.
-Therefore, replies to data requests may be delayed (weeks or more).
-Priority is given to requests that can improve the quality of the database instead of just using it.
+Therefore, from May 2021 the access to the database is suspended indefinitely.
+Exceptions can be made for species trait data, but replies to data requests may be delayed (weeks or more).
+Priority is given to proposals that can improve the quality of the database instead of just using it.